ttowntom/noroff-fed-pe2/README.md

 ## Description

 This is a webapp created for the Noroff Project Exam 2 assignment.
-The website is be a booking site for hotels, B&Bs, and guesthouses around the world, with the goal of _"To take the skills learned over the last two years and take on an extensive project where the finished product should reflect the candidate’s general development capabilities, in addition to visual and technical skills."_
+The website is a booking site for hotels, B&Bs, and guesthouses around the world, with the goal of _"To take the skills learned over the last two years and take on an extensive project where the finished product should reflect the candidate’s general development capabilities, in addition to visual and technical skills."_

 The assignment brief can be found [here](https://content.noroff.dev//project-exam-2/brief.html).

 The webapp is built with a mobile-first approach and is responsive to different screen sizes.

-The webapp interacts with the [Noroff Holidaze API](https://docs.noroff.dev/docs/v2/holidaze/bookings) for fetching data, and the [Noroff Auth API](https://docs.noroff.dev/docs/v2/authentication) for authentication.
+The webapp interacts with the [Noroff Holidaze API](https://docs.noroff.dev/docs/v2/holidaze/bookings) for performing CRUD operations on venue- and user data, and the [Noroff Auth API](https://docs.noroff.dev/docs/v2/authentication) for authentication.

 ### Project Links